yolo2519/RustyPilot/README.md

 The successful completion of these objectives required integrating AI APIs, handling asynchronous operations, rendering terminal user interfaces, analyzing user input and command results, enforcing security policies, and managing subprocesses; these were central technical objectives throughout the project’s implementation.

+## **Features**

+Rusty-Term’s final deliverable offers a series of features that together form a usable AI-assisted shell experience.
+These are grouped by core functionality and interaction:

+### i).
+TUI Split Interface

+At the core of Rusty-Term is its interactive text-based user interface.
+This interface consists of two main panes:

+- **Left Pane**: A fully functional shell session, typically Zsh or Bash based on the user's `$SHELL` configuration, where the user can type and execute commands as normal.
+- **Right Pane**: The AI assistant panel where users enter natural language queries and receive suggested commands.

+The split layout is navigable entirely via keyboard or mouse, preserving the feel of modern terminal workflows.

+### ii).
+AI Command Suggestions

+The tool supports two primary actions for each AI-generated command:

+- **Execute / Copy**: Accept the suggestion.
+If the command is evaluated as low or medium risk, it is executed directly in the shell.
+If it is high risk, the command is copied to the clipboard so the user can review before executing manually.
+- **Cancel**: Reject the suggestion and continue working or ask the assistant for a new command.

+Additional interactions such as explaining or revising a command are handled conversationally.
+Users can simply ask follow-up questions in natural language (for example, “Explain this”, “Can you modify it?”), and RustyTerm will respond accordingly.
+When a user initiates a new interaction, previous suggestions are treated as dismissed automatically.

+### iii).
+Contextual Awareness

+Rusty-Term doesn’t treat each query in isolation.
+It optionally reads context like:

+- **Current working directory**
+- **Environment variables**
+- **Last executed commands, with outputs**

+This allows AI suggestions to account for context such as project structure, file paths, or previous user actions, making recommendations more accurate and useful.

+### iv).
+Security and Trust Layer

+Since AI-generated commands can pose a safety risk if executed blindly, Rusty-Term includes a security analysis module.
+This performs static analysis on suggested commands to:

+- **Detect potentially harmful operations** (such as `rm -rf /`)
+- **Trigger warnings for risky actions**
+- **Use a built-in allowlist of permitted operations** to avoid flagging known safe commands

+This ensures users maintain control and are informed before executing impactful operations.

+### v).
+Session and Context Management

+Rusty-Term supports multiple AI sessions, letting users maintain ongoing contexts across different tasks (for example debugging versus file management).
+Session-based context enhances conversational continuity, allowing the assistant to refine suggestions over time.

 ---

 ## Reproducibility Guide